Top-Rated Tent Campsites near Cicero, Illinois

-Tent campsites near Cicero, Illinois range from secluded walk-in sites to established campgrounds along rivers and canals.
-Camp Shabbona Woods offers tent camping in an urban setting with limited shade, while McKinley Woods: Frederick's Grove provides tent sites with access to the Illinois and Michigan Canal Trail.
+Tent campsites near Cicero, Illinois range from secluded walk-in sites to campgrounds along rivers and canals, offering options from urban tent camping to shaded canal-trail sites.
+Top-rated tent campgrounds in the area include Camp Shabbona Woods, which offers an urban setting with showers and reservable sites, McKinley Woods: Frederick's Grove with access to the Illinois and Michigan Canal Trail, and Channahon State Park Campground with walk-in tent sites surrounded by trees.
 Channahon State Park Campground features walk-in tent sites surrounded by trees and conveniently located along the canal trail system.

 Most tent campgrounds in the area have basic amenities but limited services.
 Sites typically feature picnic tables and fire rings, with toilet facilities varying from vault toilets to standard restrooms.
 Camp Shabbona Woods provides showers, drinking water, and reservable sites, though sites lack shade as saplings are still growing.
 Several campgrounds including McKinley Woods and Channahon State Park require campers to walk in from nearby parking areas.
 Fires are permitted at most sites, though fire restrictions may apply seasonally.
 Campers should note that many parks close early, with Camp Shabbona Woods closing gates after 10 pm.